subscan-explorer/assets-info/README.md

 ## Description file

-> You can fill in " " for those that cannot be answered at present
+> You can fill in " " for those that cannot be answered at present.
+No insulting or disrespectful words.

 - `TokenID`: asset/token id or contract address
 - `TokenSymbol`: asset/token symbol